Rockingscots is a website dedicated to

 See below for details of two band tracks on new psyche compilation CD

-Above left: an absolutely fantastic shot of Timi Donald in action at a 1967 Radio Scotland Clan Ball at what was the Locarno in Sauchiehall
+Above left: an absolutely fantastic shot of Timi Donald in action at a 1967 Radio Scotland Clan Ball at what was the Locarno in Sauchiehall Street, Glasgow

-Courtesty of Jim McAlswane as is the one below.
+while the band were known as Jason's Flock.
+Courtesty of Jim McAlswane as is the one on the right.

 l-r: Timi Donald, Neil McCormick, Ronnie Leahy, Colin

 Morrison, Ian Clews.

 Some good clobber on view - like the suede Levi style jacket on Mr Morrison.

 The band did cut some demos in the mid 1960s

 a 1967 recording "On bench number three in Waterloo Station"